mounikasharm/nodejs-learning-journey/Notes/Notes/03-Writing-your-first-nodejs-script.md

-# Chapter 3 – Writing Your First Node.js Script
+# ⭐ Chapter 3 – First Node.js Script

-Node.js allows us to run JavaScript code **outside the browser**.
-In this chapter, we will write and execute our **first Node.js program**.
+In this chapter, we will learn how to write and execute our **first Node.js script** and understand how Node.js works outside the browser.

 ---

-## Check Node.js Installation
+## 🔍 Check Node.js Installation

-Before starting, make sure Node.js is installed on your system.
+If Node.js is installed, you can check the version by running the following command in your terminal:

 ```bash
 node -v
 ```

-This command displays the **installed Node.js version**.
+This command displays the installed **Node.js version**.

 ---

-## Node.js REPL
+## 🧪 Node.js REPL

 REPL stands for **Read – Eval – Print – Loop**.
-It allows us to execute JavaScript code interactively.
+It allows you to execute JavaScript code interactively.

+Start the REPL by typing:

 ```bash
 node